-Effective date per Standards or Interpretations Content of amendment IASB Amendments to IFRS 17 The fundamental principles introduced when the January 1, 2023 "Insurance Contracts" Board first issued IFRS 17 in May 2017 remain unaffected.
-The amendments are designed to: • reduce costs by simplifying some requirements in the Standard; • make financial performance easier to explain; and • ease transition by deferring the effective date of the Standard to 2023 and by providing additional relief to reduce the effort required when applying IFRS 17 for the first time.
-Amendments to IFRS 17 "Initial The amendment adds a new transition option to January 1, 2023 Application of IFRS 17 and IFRS IFRS 17 (the 'classification overlay') to 9 - Comparative Information " alleviate accounting mismatches in comparative information between insurance contract liabilities and related financial assets on the initial application of IFRS 17.
+Standards or Interpretations Content of amendment Effective date per IASB IFRS 17 "Insurance Contracts" Measurement: on initial recognition, an entity shall measure a group of insurance contracts at the total of the fulfilment cash flows and the contractual service margin.
+For subsequent measurement, the entity shall estimate the cash flows, discount rates and the adjustment for non-financial risk.
+Presentation and disclosure: the presentation of insurance revenue is based on the provision of service pattern and investment components excluded from insurance revenue.
+January 1, 2023 Amendments to IFRS 17 "Insurance Contracts" The fundamental principles introduced when the Board first issued IFRS 17 in May 2017 remain unaffected.
+The amendments are designed to: reduce costs by simplifying some requirements in the Standard; make financial performance easier to explain; and ease transition by deferring the effective date of the Standard to 2023 and by providing additional relief to reduce the effort required when applying IFRS 17 for the first time.
+January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 - Comparative Information " The amendment adds a new transition option to IFRS 17 (the 'classification overlay') to alleviate accounting mismatches in comparative information between insurance contract liabilities and related financial assets on the initial application of IFRS 17.
 It allows presentation of comparative information about financial assets to be presented in a manner that is more consistent with IFRS 9 Financial Instruments.
+January 1, 2023

-The Company is evaluating the impact of its initial adoption of the abovementioned standards or interpretations on its consolidated financial position and financial performance.
+The Company is evaluating the impact of its initial adoption of the abovementioned standards or interpretations on its financial position and financial performance.
 The results thereof will be disclosed when the Company completes its evaluation.